tbm/homepage/pages/debian/cobalt/faq.md

 keywords: [Debian, Cobalt, FAQ, troubleshooting]
 ---

+<b>Debian no longer supports MIPS-based Cobalt machines.
+This information
+is obsolete.</b>

 In the following, a number of frequently asked questions (FAQ) and their answers are presented.
 This may answer some of the questions you have and may also help with troubleshooting.